 Closest Tube: Temple, Covent Garden and Charing Cross.

-Picnic in the park
+19. Enjoy a picnic in the park

 London is one of the greenest cities in the world with literally thousands of green spaces to choose from.
 In central London alone there are five Royal Parks – Hyde Park, St James’s Park, Regent’s Park, Green Park and Kensington Gardens.
 Regents Park is also home to an Open Air Theatre.

 If you’re looking for things to do in London for free then a picnic in one of the London parks can’t be beat.
 Pack your hamper and off you go.
-Most of these parks also have playgrounds too and many of them are good for wildlife spotting – just don’t get too near the geese!
+Most of these parks also have playgrounds and many of them are good for wildlife spotting – just don’t get too near the geese!

 Hyde Park also hosts free family events during the school holidays, take a look at their website for details.